Family says "Frenchman Christian Elombo detained in Oman in connection with Sheikha Latifa’s es

 Detained in Dubai has been assisting authorities and seeking information that may help with the investigation.
 Prominent London based Barrister Toby Cadman of Guernica International Justice Chambers has already raised the incident and allegations of Sheikha Latifa at the United Nations, requesting urgent investigation and intervention and Christian’s name has been added to the growing list of applicants.

-David Haigh said “as we have with Tiinas family and Herves’ Family, we have been providing support to the Elombo Family at this distressing time.
+Detained in Dubai are quoted as saying, “as we have with Tiinas family and Herves’ Family, we have been providing support to the Elombo Family at this distressing time.

 This started with most people thinking it was a hoax.
 It is not.
 This is now a major international incident, that shows once again that Dubai is simply not safe for tourism or business.

 Six missing people and two detained on what appear, at best, fanciful accusations that change daily.
 One Dubai Princess, one Finnish Woman, one American/French Man and Three Filipinos are missing for over two weeks and a French man and a Brazilian woman have been detained on the orders of the UAE it seems in Oman national security jail.

 On the one hand, we have the UAE United Nations Mission issuing what can only be described as deluded press releases about Human Rights and Justice when the dark reality is what we see before us, and what the UAE are trying their best to cover up.
 The UAE must answer the grave allegations of torture and abuse by Sheikha Latifa against her father and its must tell the world where Sheikha Latifa and this growing group of people are.”